Public Improvement Districts

 Is a Public Improvement District (PID) and a Homeowner’s Association (HOA) the same thing?

 No, they are different.
 Here is a comparison of the two entities:

 Collect through Mortgage Payment Yes No

 Cash Held in Separate City Fund Yes No

 PID Expenses Exempt from Sales Taxes Yes No

 How many PIDs are in the Town of Little Elm?

-There are currently four Public Improvement Districts within Little Elm Town limits.
+There are currently five Public Improvement Districts within Little Elm Town limits.